amy-ww/chatroom_game_cpsc210/README.md

 - As a user, I want to be able to change the main character's first name, last name, and username when the story starts.
 - As a user, I want to be able to adjust the volume of sound.
-- As a user, I want to be able to view my correct choice progress at the end.
+- As a user, I want to be able to view my number of correct choices at the end.
+<br> <br>
 - As a user, I want to be able to save at certain prompted checkpoints in the game.
 - As a user, I want to be able to load my save file.
+- As a user, I want to be able to start a new chat without previous save information.